Technology Application and Promotion Institute (DOST-TAPI)

-- Proposals from organizations that are not eligible to submit during this Call
+- Proposals from organizations that are not qualified to submit during this Call

 - Proposals outside the priority areas of the Program

-- Proposals submitted to any other call route/Council/s
+- Proposals submitted to any other call route or Council/s

 - Proposals whose activities are not covered by the Program